 Susan Choi, Sarah M. Broom win National Book Awards

-Susan Choi’s novel “Trust Exercise” has won the National Book Award for fiction.
+Susan Choi’s novel “Trust Exercise,” in which a high school romance is spun out into a web of memories and perspectives, has won the National Book Award for fiction.

 Sarah M. Broom’s family memoir “The Yellow House” won in nonfiction and Martin W. Sandler’s “1919 The Year That Changed America” for young people’s literature.
 The winner for best translated book was Laszlo Krasznahorkai’s “Baron Wenckheim’s Homecoming,” translated from Hungarian by Ottilie Mulzet.
 In poetry, the winner was Arthur Sze’s “Sight Lines.”